Exergy of an open continuous medium: The reference pressure and temperature of the atmosphere

 We now present an explicit calculation of the parameters $T_*,p_*$ and $\mu_{*k}$ by solving the \eqref{entconst} for the Earth atmosphere, considered as an open continuous system.
 Needless to say, this is an important calculation, as the atmosphere is usually seen as {\em the} reservoir for most exergy applications and it is thus crucial to have well-founded values for those parameters.
 We will present here a calculation with the assumption of no chemical reactions between the chemical species in the atmosphere.
 This assumption entails a very accurate approximation as long as the time scale in the possible applications is much shorter than the composition-changing chemical reactions time.
 With no chemical reactions, the atmosphere is thus in chemical equilibrium and the number of independent thermodynamic variables is equal to the number of species in the atmosphere, plus of course the temperature.
 By fixing the {\em relative} fractions $x_i = n_i/n$ of each gas species, the number of independent variables boils down to two: temperature $T$ and density $n$, or, tantamount, the temperature $T$ and the pressure $p$.

-It should be kept in mind that the gases in the atmosphere are subjected to a gravitational field and so the intensive parameters are, in principle, a function of the point even at global equilibrium.
-Therefore, the equations to be solved to determine the two independent thermodynamic variables should be rather be written:
+The atmosphere is described as a continuous system having its lower boundary at the Earth surface and with no upper boundary (see figure~\ref{figura3}).
+Indeed, the gases making the atmosphere are subjected to a gravitational field and their density decreases exponentially for increasing height, hence there is no need of setting an upper boundary.
+Even though the Earth surface is spherical, it is a very good approximation to describe it as a flat plane with a vertical coordinate $z$ like in fig.~\ref{figura3}), because the effective thickness of the atmosphere is much smaller than the scale of variation of the gravitational field; in other words, the gravity acceleration can be considered as constant throughout the atmosphere.
+Furthermore, the intensive parameters are a function of the point, even at global equilibrium.
+Therefore, the equations to be solved to determine the two independent thermodynamic variables should be then written in principle as:

-where the first corresponds to the \eqref{entconst} and the second to the constraint of given number of molecules.
-In fact, the constraint of global equilibrium in the atmosphere demands $T_*$ to be uniform and the pressure $p_*$ to be a function of the vertical coordinate $z$ through: \be p_* = p_0 \exp[- \langle m \rangle g z/T_*] \ee where $\langle m \rangle$ is the average mass:
+where the first corresponds to the \eqref{entconst} and the second to the constraint of given number of molecules; the integration region $V$ corresponds to $z>0$ in figure~\ref{figura3}.
+In fact, the constraint of global equilibrium in the atmosphere demands $T_*$ to be uniform and the pressure $p_*$ to be a function of the vertical coordinate $z$ (see figure~\ref{figura3}) through: \be p_*({\bf x}) = p_0 \exp[- \langle m \rangle g z/T_*] \ee where $p_0$ is a constant and $\langle m \rangle$ is the average mass:

 $m_k$ being the mass of the molecular species $k$.

 The most convenient method to solve the first equation \eqref{tobesolved} is to make use of the so-called $TdS$ equation:

 which, in this form, just applies to a thermodynamic system with fixed chemical composition.
 For point-dependent functions should use the corresponding $TdS$ equation involving {\em mass} densities instead: \be T \di {\bar s} = {\bar c}_p \di T - T \frac{\partial {\bar v}}{\partial T} \di p \ee where the mass densities ${\bar w}$ are related to the proper densities $w$ through the relation: